 We placed both the Qingping air quality monitors (QP Pro and QP Lite) outside the Smart Air office in Beijing.
 That’s about 800 meters away from the government PM2.5 monitor at Dongcheng Dongsi.
 Over the course of 17 days, we recorded data from the two monitors along with the official government PM2.5 monitor.
 We also tested an additional monitor – the IQAir AirVisual – which came out on top in our previous round of air quality monitor tests, as well as the Laser Egg air quality monitor.
 However, there were problems collecting data from the Laser Egg – more on that later.

 All three monitors tested (QP Pro, QP Lite, AirVisual) had similar correlations relative to the government monitor.
-Below shows the correlation of each of the three monitors relative to the government monitor.

 Average Deviation From Official Monitor

 Although the correlations were all similar, the QP Pro readings were the closest to the official monitor.
-On average the QP Pro was 7.9 micrograms off, the QP Lite was 8.9 micrograms off, and the AirVisual was 10.8 micrograms off.
+On average, the QP Pro was 7.9 micrograms off, the QP Lite was 8.9 micrograms off, and the AirVisual was 10.8 micrograms off.

 Impressive Accuracy Compared to Expensive Alternatives

-Data Caveats – Watch Out For Humidity
+Caveat: Watch Out For Humidity